kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 - Upload metrics from a machine learning model to MLflow.
 - Save a dataset as a CSV file in DBFS.

-In this guide, your project will save its logs to a location in DBFS.
-The `databricks` environment of the PySpark Iris starter is already configured to do this.
-The configuration used to achieve this can be found in the `conf/databricks/logging.yml` file.
+In this guide, your project will save its logs to a location in DBFS. **The `databricks` environment of the PySpark Iris starter is already configured to do this.** The configuration used to achieve this can be found in the `conf/databricks/logging.yml` file.

 ### Package your project

 To package your Kedro project for deployment on Databricks, you must create a Wheel (`.whl`) file, which is a binary distribution of your project.
-In the root directory of your Kedro project, run the following command:
+In the root directory of your Kedro projec   t, run the following command:

 ```bash
 kedro package